 Kelly O’Brien, M.L.I.S., is an informationist at the ADA Library and Archives.
 In this role, she provides expert searching and reference assistance to ADA members and staff, including in the development of systematic reviews and clinical practice guidelines.
 She holds a master of library and information science from the University of Illinois, Urbana-Champaign.

-Olivia Panepinto, M.P.H., is a research assistant at the ADA Center for Evidence-Based Dentistry, where she specializes in clinical practice guideline methodology and evidence synthesis.
-She is a member of the GRADE Working Group and the Guidelines International Network and holds a master of public health in epidemiology from Emory University.
+Lauren Pilcher, M.S.P.H., is a research assistant at the Center for Evidence-Based Dentistry, where she specializes in clinical practice guideline methodology and evidence synthesis.
+She holds a master of science in public health from Meharry Medical College.

 Malavika Tampi, M.P.H., is a manager at the ADA Center for Evidence-Based Dentistry.
 She has been with the ADA since 2013, and in her current role, she leads the team in systematic review and clinical practice guideline methodology.
 She has authored three systematic reviews and three clinical practice guidelines and is looking forward to collaborating on an upcoming systematic review with Cochrane Oral Health.
 She is a member of the GRADE Working Group and the Guidelines International Network and holds a master of public health from the University of Michigan.